So you want to go to Everest Base Camp and want to know how much it will cost?

 Lukla flights generally cost $180-190 one way in 2019.
 For a guide or porter it's $90-100 (yes, they get a reduced rate - normally it's included in their price quotation to you for a package trek).Guides and trekking agents offer slightly cheaper flights than online prices.
 It's also much safer to book through a trekking agency or guide than online - if there are any schedule changes, delays or cancelations a guide or agency can refund you immediately whereas online booking has resulted in delays in reimbursement.

 Please note that all flights to/from Lukla from September 1st 2019 are from Ramechhap and not Kathmandu.
+However in late October 50% were leaving from Kathmandu as Ramechhap airport couldn't handle the amount of planes needed.

 Many package treks are arranging private transport at no cost to trekkers.
 However if you are trekking alone then you'll either need to take a bus for 100 rupees, a micro van which is USD $200 (18 seats-price split depending on the number of seats) or a private car $15.
 Do keep in mind that the journey takes 4-5 hours and private cars are likely to charge more if driving at night.